 The stigma of herpes is long reaching.
-One of those quiet Sexual Transmitted Diseases, (STD’s), that rarely gets talked about, this lack of communication and knowledge about the virus can lead many people to wonder what long term effects it can have on their body, health and even yes, their ability to have children in the future.
+One of those quiet Sexual Transmitted Diseases, (STDs), that rarely gets talked about, this lack of communication and knowledge about the virus can lead many people to wonder what long term effects it can have on their body, health and yes even, their ability to have children in the future.

 This can leave a large percentage of the population fighting a virus they are unaware of.
-Which leads us back to our initial question: can it affect your fertility?
+Which leads us back to our initial question: Can herpes affect your fertility?